xonsh/xonsh/docs/index.rst

         "This is Major Tom to Ground Xonshtrol", "Sally sells csh and keeps xonsh to herself", "Nice indeed.
-Everything's accounted for, except your old shell.", ];
+Everything's accounted for, except your old shell.", "I wanna thank you for putting me back in my snail shell.", ];
     document.write(taglines[Math.floor(Math.random() * taglines.length)]);
     </script>